LorCir28/Optimize-Vision-Transformer-Architecture-via-Efficient-Attention-Modules-A-Study-on-the-Monocular-D/README.md

-# Project of Vision and Perception exam at La Sapienza University of Rome (Artificial intelligence and Robotics master degree)

-# Optimize Vision Transformer architecture via efficient attention modules: a study on the monocular depth estimation task
+# Optimize Vision Transformer Architecture via Efficient Attention Modules: A Study on the Monocular Depth Estimation Task

+## Overview
+This project aims to evaluate a study of efficient attention modules on the Monocular Depth estimation Task.

 Two modifications [1,2] of METER [3] attention module are proposed and implemented to build two its versions: Meta-METER and Pyra-METER.